Tashme Incarceration Camp: Name

 Tashme was previously called Fourteen Mile Ranch, a dairy and livestock farm of Amos B.Trites.
 From there, the name was changed by the BCSC so that it could be recognized as a mailing address.
 The name Tashme was created by combining the first two letters of the last names of three men who worked for the BC Securities Commission, a now-obsolete branch of the Provincial Government.
-TAylor SHirras and MEad, after Austin Taylor, John Shirras and Frederick Mead.
+Taylor Shirras and Mead, after Austin Taylor, John Shirras and Frederick Mead.
 Although it sounds like it could be a Japanese word, the name proved difficult to pronounce for Japanese-speaking inhabitants as the short sh sound without the vowel i following it is not seen in the Japanese Language.
 In English the name is commonly pronounced tahj-mi, versus the Japanese pronunciation of ta-shi-mi.

 History

 Since the 1860s, Japanese people had settled in British Columbia, working as lumbers or fishermen on the coast while facing racial struggles to be accepted in a predominantly white culture.
 Japanese immigrants worked hard and raised their own families; in 1941, the government recorded 13,000 Nissei, second-generation Japanese Canadians.
 Most Nisei were living in the Downtown east side, known as Japantown.
 In the heart of Japantown, on Oppenheimer Park, they would form a historical baseball team that influenced the Vancouver baseball culture: Asahi.

 The internment of Japanese Canadians was initiated from fears of Japanese forces after the attack on Pearl Harbor in 1941.
 In the first few months of 1942, the hate against Nisei, who only knew Canada as their home, had peaked, and racist stances against Japanese Canadians became hard to endure.
 Nevertheless, under Prime Minister Mackenzie King, the government issued an "Order-in-Council PC 1486" for national security reasons.
 The legislation was to remove "all persons of Japanese Racial Origin" from 100 miles far from the BC west coast to the interior lands.
 The Japanese incarceration was one of Canadian history's worst violations of freedom.
 The BCSC, the British Columbia Security Commission, fixed the power for the RCMP to remove Japanese Canadians from their home forcefully, set dusk to dawn curfews, and confiscate personal properties.

+The camp was notable as the temporary home of celebrated Canadian artist Kazuo Nakamura, who suffered from the same abuses and confiscation as other inmates.
+Camp staff strongly disapproved of free artistic expression, and would often destroy or remove work by Nakamura.
+Like other young Japanese men, Nakamura was assigned to woodcutting work, and only provided an elementary education.
+To pass the time and ensure his content passed harsh censorship, Nakamura took to imitating and tracing books of Canadian Art available through a Christian Mission in Tashme.
+His works from this time are largely concerned with landscape scenes.